sonsea/ixx-API-Docs/README_EN.md

 ## API Summary
-IX offers powerful APIs for you to integrate into your applications.
+IXX offers powerful APIs for you to integrate into your applications.

 ## Spot Trading API
 [trade_api_en.md](./trade_api_en.md)